sumbach/modern-cljs/doc/tutorial-19.md

-The above requirement forces us to go back, modify the name of the project for each lib and consequently update any reference to them in the others libs.
-Due to the fact that we eventually want to pull request the upstreams repos, we need to create a new branch for each modified lib to be published on clojars as follows:
+The above requirement forces us to go back, modify the name of the project for each lib and consequently update any reference to them in other libs.
+Due to the fact that we eventually want to send a pull request to the upstream repos, we need to create a new branch for each modified lib to be published on clojars as follows:

 ```bash